Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 First, suppose $ e_{1}=e_{2} $ (as shown in Figure~\ref{fig:Minor_proper_triloops}(i)).
-Since there exists no proper triloop in $ D $, both the sets $ S_{c} $ and $ S_{a} $ are not empty.
+Since there exists no proper triloop in $ D $, both the sets $ S_{c} $ and $ S_{a} $ are not empty. ($ S_{c} $ and $ S_{a} $ being non-empty implies that each of them has size of at least two, by the definition of alternating dimaps and using the fact that there exists no proper triloop in $ D $.)
 By reducing every edge in $ S_{c} $ by $ \omega^{2} $-reductions, $ e_{1} $ is now a proper $ \omega $-loop and there are at least three edges in the reduced alternating dimap.

 Second, suppose $ e_{1} \ne e_{2} $ (as shown in Figure~\ref{fig:Minor_proper_triloops}(ii)).
 By performing $ \omega^{2} $-reductions on every edge in $ S_{c} $, and $ \omega $-reductions on every edge in $ S_{a} $, the edge $ e_{1} $ is then a proper $ 1 $-loop.
 Since there exists no proper triloop in $ D $, the edge $ e_{2} $ is not a proper $ 1 $-loop.
 Hence, there are at least three edges in the reduced alternating dimap.